albertoeks/aws-cloud-practitioner-notes/README.md

  - Authorization
     - Policy docs - JSON file.
 It attaches directly to a permanent name user or to a group of users or to a role

+#### Amazon Inspector

+ - Assesses applications for
+    - vulnerabilities
+    - deviations from best practices

+ - Produces a detailed report with
+    - security findings
+    - prioritized step for remediation